So what exactly is a humanist wedding?

-A Humanist wedding ceremony is very much about you, the couple – it’s about two people celebrating their love for each other and making a commitment to one another in the company of those who are closest to them.
+A humanist wedding ceremony is a secular wedding ceremony and is very much about you, the couple – it’s about two people celebrating their love for each other and making a commitment to one another in the company of those who are closest to them.
 It allows your family and friends to gather together as a community with you on your wedding day.

-It is a non-religious ceremony designed to be a positive option for those who share the same philosophical belief system and general outlook as Humanists.
+It is a non-religious ceremony designed to be a positive option for those who live their lives without religion, a secular life.
 It is typically made up of an introduction (traditional bridal entrance if you wish), words on love and marriage, music, readings, a symbolic ritual or two, vows, marriage declaration, exchange of rings, signing of the register and closing words – you can personalise your ceremony to suit you.

 Can you marry us legally?